carlo-colombo/CashSplitter/README.md

 ### ✅ Currently Available

-- **Group Management**: Create expense groups with descriptions (e.g., "Trip to Paris", "Dinner with friends")
+- **Group Management**: Create expense groups with descriptions and participants (e.g., "Trip to Paris" with Alice, Bob, Charlie).
+Add participants during group creation with built-in validation to prevent duplicates and ensure proper formatting
 - **Add Expenses**: Add expenses to groups with single or multiple payers that can be split equally among all participants, a selected subset, or with custom amounts for each participant.
 Supports decimal amounts with precise handling